Prospect Medical Holdings

 What does this mean for non-union Crozer-Keystone employees?

-Prospect will offer to hire active non-union employees in good standing at the rate of pay, title and seniority level at time of close, subject to standard pre-employment screening processes.
+Prospect offered to hire active non-union employees in good standing at the rate of pay, title and seniority level at time of close, subject to standard pre-employment screening processes.

 What does this mean for unionized Crozer-Keystone employees?